aiven/aiven-docs/docs/products/postgresql/concepts/pgvector.md

 ## About pgvector

 pgvector is an open-source vector extension for similarity search.
-It\'s available as an extension to your Aiven for PostgreSQL® services. pgvector introduces capabilities to store and search over data of the vector type (ML-generated embeddings).
-Applying a specific index type for querying a table, the extension enables you to search for vector\'s exact nearest or approximate nearest neighbors (data items).
+It's available as an extension to your Aiven for PostgreSQL® services. pgvector introduces capabilities to store and search over data of the vector type (ML-generated embeddings).
+Applying a specific index type for querying a table, the extension enables you to search for vector's exact nearest or approximate nearest neighbors (data items).

 ### Vector embeddings